AlexOduor/movie/README.md

-# movie website created using Html,Css and Javascript.
+Movie Website Created using Html,Css and Javascript